 - The villagers of Minecraft can't fight.
 Their golem protectors can.
 And they can take on endermen in one-on-one combat, let alone zombies.

-- The scholarly, childlike and physically unimposing Tarutaru of [[Final Fantasy XI]], while by no means defenseless in terms of gameplay stats, were storywise hard pressed by the Yagudo Theomilitary during the Crystal War, due to their stature, peaceful living conditions and dedication to science making them unaccustomed to battle (which did however serve to make their magic pack quite a punch) - until they gained bigger sisters in form of their Mithra allies, who arrive first as mercenaries but soon migrate to Windurst in large numbers and henceforth serve as bodyguards and self-expressed babysitters to their cuddly-wuddly allies.
+- The scholarly, childlike and physically unimposing Tarutaru of Final Fantasy XI, while by no means defenseless in terms of gameplay stats, were storywise hard pressed by the Yagudo Theomilitary during the Crystal War, due to their stature, peaceful living conditions and dedication to science making them unaccustomed to battle (which did however serve to make their magic pack quite a punch) - until they gained bigger sisters in form of their Mithra allies, who arrive first as mercenaries but soon migrate to Windurst in large numbers and henceforth serve as bodyguards and self-expressed babysitters to their cuddly-wuddly allies.

 - The Gargoyles at Scotland's Castle Wyvern were dismissed by the Viking invaders as intimidating stauary and legends ... then came to life at sunset and drove off the attackers.
 Unfortunately it didn't last, because gargoyles sleep petrified in stone by day, and the Vikings were able to shatter most of the clan two days later, ransack the castle and enslave all the humans inside.
-Which led to the survivors going after the Vikings to wreck bloody revenge, which led to the series premise.
+Which led to the survivors going after the Vikings to wreak bloody revenge, which led to the series premise.

 - In the premiere of Thunder Cats 2011, the Lizards have been the underdogs in their conflict with the Thundercats for generations.
 When the Lizards launch another attack on Thundera, King Claudus is confident that he can beat them back just as he's done countless times in the past.
-Unfortunately for Thundera, a powerful Outside Context Villain has conscripted the Lizards as his own personal army and armed them with Lost Technology such as missile-launching Humongous Mecha.
+Unfortunately for Thundera, a powerful Outside-Context Problem has conscripted the Lizards as his own personal army and armed them with Lost Technology such as missile-launching Humongous Mecha.
 The entire kingdom goes down in one night.

 - Costa Rica has no standing army to speak of whatsoever.
 Instead, they have a defense pact with the United States and the United Kingdom, who have pledged to send immediate military aid upon the threat of invasion. ("Hey guys, I don't have an army, can I borrow yours?")
+Justified in that Costa Rica has neither the population nor the income to support an army large enough to counter a serious threat, and the last time Costa Rica had an army ended rather poorly as the result of the military's involvement in politics.

 - The US, and later with help from the UN, was this to South Korea during the outbreak of the Korean War.
 While the North Korean military was armed with the latest in Soviet weaponry, the South Koreans had little support from the US at first, and as a result, the North Koreans managed to deliver a Curb-Stomp Battle to the South until they overstretched their supply lines and were pushed back by the UN/South Korean forces.
 Today, while South Korea's military is no longer the pushover it was during the 1950's, the US still has a defense treaty with them should North Korea take any aggressive actions against the South.